About Isaac’s Way

 Isaac’s Way Restaurant is well known as a gathering spot for the city of Fredericton serving a variety of customers year ’round, from tailored business suits to casual jeans, from giggling college students to chatty professors, from young whipper snippers to the older cane swingers, we are proud to serve them all!
 Our atmosphere is casual, colourful, and friendly.
 We entertain parties of six to larger groups of 20+, for birthday parties, business meetings, bridal showers, retirement socials, family reunions, holiday events, and more.

 The community is the heart of any successful restaurant, and we are very proud to be a part of Fredericton’s Downtown Community.
 With walls showcasing local artists, one of our goals is to raise funds for underprivileged kids via an ongoing silent art auction.
 These funds provide lessons in art, dance, theatre and music and the kids we sponsor are so very grateful.
-We also enjoy donating food every week to the Wilmot United Church Saturday Evening Drop In Centre, feeding 30-40 hungry individuals, and we are proud to support the Community Action Group on Homelessness.
+We also enjoy donating food every week to the Wilmot United Church Saturday Evening Drop In Centre, feeding 30-40 hungry individuals.
+It is our commitment to protect the planet by working continuously to make environmentally friendly choices daily.

-The owners Jason and Tina LeJeune, along with business partner Tabatha Smith, and kitchen manager Jesse Demers, extend a hearty invitation and a warm welcome to you.
+The new owners extend a hearty invitation and a warm welcome to you.
 Join us for a meal, a drink, a chat, or a walk through the art auction gallery.
 Want us to hold a table?
 We gladly accept reservations (506) 474-7222.